transmute-industries/hpke/README.md

 The purpose of this experimental implementation is to address open questions regarding the IETF drafts.

-- Party U / Party V - identity information in key establishment.
+- [x] Integrated Encryption - how is it signaled in JOSE and COSE, what values are used for "alg" and "enc".
-- Integrated Encryption - how is it signaled in JOSE and COSE, what values are used for "alg" and "enc".
+- [ ] Party U / Party V - identity information in key establishment.
-- Cross Mode Attacks - How are they mitigated in COSE and JOSE?
+- [ ] Cross Mode Attacks - How are they mitigated in COSE and JOSE?